 Tokyo is a city of extremes.
-A city with ultra modern skyscrapers that are next to ancient temples.
-The politest city dwellers anywhere on the planet that also have a strange kinky side to them and traditional restaurants next door to maid cafes.
+A city with ultra modern skyscrapers stand next to ancient temples.
+The politest city dwellers anywhere on the planet that also have a strange kinky side to them.
+Traditional restaurants next door to bizarre maid cafes.
 You will see more weird and wonderful things in a day in Tokyo than you would in many other cities combined.
-There are many guides on Tokyo suggesting that you go and see Tsukiji Fish Market (which is moving very soon), Shibuya Crossing and Akihabara Electric Town (Denki-Gai) which we recommend you do too but we also wanted to share the things we discovered during our stay in this amazing city.
+There are many guides on Tokyo suggesting that you go and see Tsukiji Fish Market (which is moving very soon), Shibuya Crossing and Akihabara Electric Town (Denki-Gai) which we recommend you do too but we also wanted to share 5 alternative things you can do in Tokyo.

 Sleep in a manga cafe

 We did this on our first night in Tokyo.
 We left our backpacks at the vast Tokyo train station which has a floor devoted to leaving your luggage.
 When I say a floor I really mean a car park sized space for leaving your luggage!